strands-project/strands_tabletop_perception/README.md

 }
 ```

-* Create a Table message in your program and use the message store proxy classes to insert it:
+**OPTION B**) Create a Table message in your program and use the message store proxy classes to insert it:

 ```python
 from strands_perception_msgs.msg import Table